vekatze/neut/book/src/commands.md

 ## `neut zen`

-`neut zen path/to/source/file.nt` builds and executes specified file as if it were an entry point.
+`neut zen path/to/source/file.nt` builds and executes the specified file as if it were an entry point.

 The subcommand `zen` treats the function `zen` inside the given file as its entry point (that is, `main`).